 Use your Seniors Card at every opportunity, regardless of how small your purchase may be.

 Always present your card prior to payment or at the time of obtaining a written quote; businesses are not obliged to honour discounts after the transaction has occurred.

 When making a booking over the phone, have your Seniors Card handy to quote the number.
 This is the seven digit number on the front of your card.

 Look for the ‘Seniors Card welcome here’ logo displayed in shop windows, or near a cash register.
 Please advise the Seniors Card Unit if a Seniors Card business partner isn’t displaying their sign.

 Even if a business is not advertised in the directory, we suggest you ask if a discount is available for Seniors Card members – you might be pleasantly surprised.
 If you discover a business offering discounts to seniors that isn’t a Seniors Card business partner, please advise the Seniors Card Unit.
 Businesses can then be contacted and encouraged to promote their offer to other members.

 Shop around and compare prices before making a purchase.
 Your Seniors Card does not guarantee you the best price.

 The hardcopy Seniors Card Discount Directory, Your Lifestyle Guide, lists thousands of places around South Australia where Seniors Card members can access a discount or benefit.

-Seniors Card members can pick up a copy of the 2022 Directory from one of 400 collection points across the state, such as Catalyst Foundation / Seniors Information Service, or their local council, library or community centre.
+Seniors Card members can pick up a copy of the 2023 Directory from one of hundreds of collection points across the state, such as Catalyst Foundation / Seniors Information Service, or their local council or library.

 1/47 Tynte Street, Adelaide